joaofazolo/boca-docker/README.md

 * Open a web browser and visit the URL http://localhost:8000/boca.
 First, create and activate a BOCA contest (user: _system_ | password: _boca_).
 Then, login as admin (user: _admin_ | password: _boca_) to manage users, problems, languages etc. NOTE: consider changing these passwords later on.

-* The autojudge will work only after restarting the `boca-jail` container.
+* The online judge will work only after restarting the `boca-jail` container.

 ```bash
 docker stop docker stop boca-docker_boca-jail_1